namson0482/FileServer/README.md

 - /home/son.vunam/Projects/workspace_intellij/FileServer/downloads => client will store downloaded file in this folder
 - All values of client above can be configured by yourself.
 You just open file FileServer/client/build.gradle and change the value that you want.

 ## After you configure all values in 2 files FileServer/server/build.gradle and FileServer/client/build.gradle.
-Project can be executed as follows:
+Project can be executed in terminal as follows:

 - Open a new terminal and go to project folder as FileServer
 - gradle :server:clean :server:build -x test